IBM-Bluemix-Docs/mobilepush/push_step_3.md

       ![Editing Main activity file](images/mp-gradle-main-activity1.png "Editing the main activity file with APP GUID and client secret")

 1. If you have an android device, connect to your mac/windows and select the device in the Android studio.
-1. Click on the run button.
-If you don't have an android device, [create an emulator](https://developer.android.com/studio/run/emulator) with API 28 or above.
+1. Click the run button.
+If you don't have an android device, [create an emulator](https://developer.android.com/studio/run/emulator) with API 28 or higher.
-1. Run the app and click on Register device button which appears on your app for the push notifications.
+1. Run the app and click Register device button that appears on your app for the push notifications.

 Your next step is to [Send a notification](/docs/mobilepush?topic=mobilepush-push_step_4).